From half-naked banquets to thwarting plots against the throne, Catherine and her "Flying Squadron" knew how to use sex appeal in their favor.

 Perhaps the best-known and most often retold story about the squadron is the 1577 banquet Catherine organized to celebrate one of her son’s victories.
 The queen was known for her elaborate feasts and during this particular one, her ladies served guests “half-naked” (although the original source for this saucy tale was not even present at the party described).

 Although stories of a cunning group of beautiful females spies working for a devious Italian queen make for excellent reading, historians have recently come to doubt the veracity of these tales.
 It is far likelier the queen chose her courtiers for their wit and experience rather than recruiting “sexual Machievels.”

 Catherine has always had somewhat of a bad reputation, thanks in part to French propaganda.
 As an outsider, she was disliked by the country she ruled.
 As a woman in power, vicious rumors were thrown her way in an attempt to destroy her reputation, much like another famous Catherine.

 It also served the interest of the Henri IV (the first Bourbon king) to destroy the reputation of his predecessors to better establish his own dynasty’s grip on the throne.
 Since much of the propaganda was contemporary to Catherine’s rule, as the centuries passed the satire became passed down as reality, and the flying squadron was accepted as fact well into the 21st century.

 Enjoy this look at Catherine De Medici and her flying squadron?
 Next, meet Nancy Wake, the white mouse of the French Resistance.
-Then read about Mary Boleyn, the other Boleyn girl who wooed Henry VIII.
+Then read about 10 of the most famous spies in history.